Australian rules football in the United States: Victoria

 En route to Melbourne the Americans were scheduled to visit towns along the way including Goulburn, Wangaratta, Victoria, Benalla and Beechworth to play against local representative sides.
 They arrived in Melbourne in late July.
 The tour however was much to the dissatisfaction of the Australasian Football Council's Con Hickey who was refusing to endorse it and warned the Americans not to attempt to engage with the VFA either.
-The AFC had insisted that touring footballers stay in Melbourne and affiliate with the AFC and the Victorian Football League.
+The AFC had insisted that touring players stay in Melbourne and affiliate with the AFC and the Victorian Football League.
 When the visitors arrived in Melbourne the AFC offered a VFL contribution of £70 to the tour, along with a £130 contribution from the South Australian Football League however the AFC revoked this stating the tour was not returning the profits it had expected.
-Hickey had offered to pay for the return fare to San Francisco, but only if they committed to cancelling their West Australian tour.
+Hickey had offered to pay for the return fare to San Francisco, but only if they committed to canceling their West Australian tour.
 The young players being amateurs, most of them had paid their own way, declined out of respect for the Western Australian hosts.
 As a result, they weren't able to play against any AFC affiliated league clubs but were able to play against the country clubs and schools.

 The Americans shocked Melbourne with an embarrassing win in front of a sizeable crowd, in which the visitors kept them goal-less.
-Instead of playing football, the VFL organised for the Americans to watch a VFL match at South Melbourne between South Melbourne and Fitzroy, this was criticised after the match was marred by melees and the sort of heavy on-field violence that the Americans schools sought to avoid.
-The VFL's football boycott of the American tour was highly criticised by the West Australian media, accusing the Victorians of being sore losers and putting profits before the promotion of the game.
+Instead of playing football, the VFL organized for the Americans to watch a VFL match at the Lake Oval between South Melbourne and Fitzroy, this was criticized after the match was marred by melees and the sort of heavy on-field violence that the Americans schools sought to avoid.
+The VFL's football boycott of the American tour was highly criticized by the West Australian media, accusing the Victorians of being sore losers and putting profits before the promotion of the game.

 Western Australia

 The troupe arrived in Fremantle on the TSS Kanowna for the West Australian leg of the tour.
 The generous interest and media coverage in Western Australia was a stark contrast to the cold receptions received by the Americans in Sydney and Melbourne.
 In West Australia, they visited areas where Australian rules was very strong including Perth, Fremantle and the Goldfields in September 1909 where they honed their skills against local sides in some and were spectators of West Australian Football League matches.
 John Simons, WAFA secretary acted as dedicated tour manager.
 By the time had left Perth, the game hardened outfit were faced with regional teams.
 The young Americans notched together an impressive strings of successive wins, losing only to the large towns and cities.
-The skill level, physicality and pace of the Americans shocked many local sides, with several local sides demanding rematches and rally preparing a stronger side, in such cases however the local media would typically only report details when the local side won though a full record of the tour was kept by the organisers.
+The skill level, physicality and pace of the Americans shocked many local sides, with several local sides demanding rematches and rally preparing a stronger side, in such cases however the local media would typically only report details when the local side won though a full record of the tour was kept by the organizers.